submariner-io/submariner-website/src/content/quickstart/_index.en.md

 - At least **2 Kubernetes** clusters, one of which is designated to serve as the central broker that is accessible by all of your connected clusters; this can be one of your connected clusters, but comes with the limitation that the cluster is required to be up to facilitate interconnectivity/negotiation.

-- Different service/pod CIDR's between clusters.
+- Different service/pod CIDRs between clusters.
 This is to prevent routing conflicts.
 <!-- This is not true yet, but eventually will be: (as well as different Kubernetes DNS suffixes).
 -->
 - Direct **IP connectivity between the gateway nodes** through the internet (or on the same network if not running Submariner over the internet).
 Submariner supports 1:1 NAT setups but has a few caveats/provider-specific configuration instructions in this configuration.<!--TODO: add section explaining nat -->